kubedb/cli/docs/guides/postgres/quickstart/quickstart.md

 > Note: Auth Secret name format: `{postgres-name}-auth`

-Now, you can connect to this database from the pgAdmin dashboard using Service `quick-postgres-primary.demo` and `postgres` superuser password .
+Now, you can connect to this database from the pgAdmin dashboard using Service `quick-postgres.demo` and `postgres` superuser password .

 Connection information:

 - address: you can use any of these
-    - Service `quick-postgres-primary.demo`
+    - Service `quick-postgres.demo`
     - Pod IP (`$ kubectl get pods quick-postgres-0 -n demo -o yaml | grep podIP`)
 - port: `5432`
 - database: `postgres`